 - Age -Though most people who qualify for SSI do so because of their total disability and financial difficulties, some people over the age of 65 may qualify even if they are not completely disabled.

 On Friday we will discuss the possibility of qualifying for both SSI and SSDI.
 Do you have questions about applying for disability benefits from the SSA?
-If so, contact our Tulsa Social Security Disability lawyers for more information and a free consultation.
+If so, contact our Tulsa Social Security Disability lawyers for more information and a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404, so contact us today.